daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 The above should yield the prompt to change to what is shown below:

 ```
-psql (12.2 (Ubuntu 12.2-4))
+psql (13.3 (Ubuntu 13.3-1))
 Type "help" for help.

 postgres=#
 ```

-> Note: to exit from Postgres type `exit`, or press `ctrl` + `d`.
+> **Note:** To exit from Postgres type `exit`, or press `ctrl` + `d`.

 ## Docker

 You will use Docker to create reproducible, sharable and shippable computing environments for your analyses.
 For this you will need a Docker account.
 You can [sign up for a free one here](https://store.docker.com/signup?next=%2F%3Fref%3Dlogin).

 After signing-up, you also need to install Docker **CE** for Ubuntu.
-Install the stable version by following the installation instructions using the ["Install using the repository" methods found here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository), including the subheadings "Set up the repository" and "Install Docker engine".
+Install the stable version by following the installation instructions using the ["Install using the repository" methods found here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository), including the subheadings "Set up the repository" and "Install Docker engine" (you can skip step 2 "Install a specific version of the docker engine" since we already got the latest from step 1).

-Next, [follow the Linux post installation steps here](https://docs.docker.com/engine/install/linux-postinstall/) so that you can run Docker without typing `sudo`, and confirm that docker is working by following the verification instructions on that same page.
+Next, [follow the Linux post installation steps here](https://docs.docker.com/engine/install/linux-postinstall/) so that you can run Docker without typing `sudo`
+(only the subheading "Managing docker as a non-root user").
+Confirm that docker is working by following the verification instructions on that same page.

 ## VS Code extensions